msavin/SteveJobs/README.md

 # Steve Jobs

 ### The Simple Jobs Queue That Just Works.
-[IN DEVELOPMENT]
+[IN TESTING]

-Steve Jobs makes it effortless to run scheduled tasks on Meteor.
-The API is comfortable to use, it works great with MongoDB collections, and it uses fibers-based timing functions.
+Run scheduled tasks effortlessly with Steve Jobs, the simple jobs queue made just for Meteor.
+The setup and usage is quick and effortless, thanks to tight integration with MongoDB collections and fibers-based timing function.

  - Runs one job at a time
  - Runs on one server at a time